 1. Track Tweets On Twitter

 To start, there’s Twitter.
 Everyone’s used it for updates.
-On a monthly average, there are 255 million active users, a fact which makes the social network a rich source of real time sentiments on any given topic.
 Twitter is extremely helpful for getting news updates during a major conference, an event, or covering social trend.

 However, instead of using Twitter’s search box to locate related mentions and tweets, use Topsy.
 It allows you to organize results by links, tweets, photos, videos, and influencers.
 You can also conduct an advanced search, specify time ranges, and select a language to narrow down your results.
 These features make it the most straight forward way to simplify your Twitter research.